-It’s a hard thing to do, but what happens if you inject B12 wrong?
+It’s not very common, but what happens if you inject B12 wrong?

-Well, it depends on what type of ‘wrong’ you’re talking about.
-There are a couple of possible ways to mess up your B12-injecting, and ways to mitigate each.
+It really depends on what type of ‘wrong’ you’re talking about.
+There are a couple of possible ways to mess up your B12 injecting, and ways to minimize the risk.

 6 Ways to Inject B12 Wrong